alexandrwang/slate/source/index.html.md

 `status` | string | The status of the task, one of `pending`, `completed`, or `canceled`.
 `created_at` | timestamp | A string of the UTC timestamp of when the task was created.
 `completed_at` | timestamp | A string of the UTC timestamp of when the task was completed.
 This will only be filled in after it is completed.
+`callback_succeeded` | boolean | A boolean stating whether or not the callback succeeded.
+If the callback returns with a 200 status code, the value will be `true`.
+If the callback fails to return a 200 status code through all retries, then the value will be `false`.
 `metadata` | object, default `{}` | A set of key/value pairs that you can attach to a task object.
 It can be useful for storing additional information about the task in a structured format.

 ## Metadata